Network Types

 LAN: Local Area Network

-A LAN connects network devices over a relatively short distance.
+LAN connects network devices over a relatively short distance.
 A networked office building, school, or home usually contains a single LAN, though sometimes one building will contain a few small LANs (perhaps one per room), and occasionally a LAN will span a group of nearby buildings.
 In TCP/IP networking, a LAN is often but not always implemented as a single IP subnet.

 In addition to operating in a limited space, LANs are also typically owned, controlled, and managed by a single person or organization.